tontonsb/tabedit/README.md

 [@Larzs](https://github.com/Larzs) lent me.

 The project is left mostly verbatim as it was in 2013 when I switched computers and emailed it to myself for keeping.
+It was created at some time around 2010.
 However I felt the need for a few changes here (seen in the latest commits):

 - disable the backend interactions, because I'm not hosting a server and the PHP here is probably the epitome of vulnerability;